Upper Mustang Trek

 Once you enter the restricted zone above Kagbeni, you are far from the major towns or hospitals as you traverse deeper into the mountain.
 Evacuation here takes time and helicopter assistance may be necessary in case of emergencies.

-Thus, the Upper Mustang Trek Difficulty level is graded as a moderate level.
+Thus, the Upper Mustang Trek difficulty level is graded at a moderate level.
 With expert guidance, trekkers with a moderate level of fitness and hiking experience can complete this journey without any hassle.

 As for safety-related factors like altitude sickness, restricted exploration, remote terrain and communication, your agency will take care of all of those.
 That’s why it is important to choose a reputable agency with years of experience, like Eco Holidays Nepal.